Move Safe Banner

 • Death and serious injuries on Gaithersburg's roads are unacceptable

-• People are fallible and vulnerability
+• People are fallible and vulnerable

 • Safety is a shared responsibility among all roadway users, community members, and governmental entities